samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/Data Inspection initial process.md

 - WHERE measure = 'blood_pressure'; we should use quotes if we are looking for a string in the column

 ## WHERE LOOKING FOR BOTH 'measure & measure_value' ( WE use AND)
-In other cases we use AND,&&,OR WHERE either CONDITIONs are TRUE example
+In other cases we use AND,&&,OR : where either CONDITIONs are TRUE example
 - SELECT *
 - FROM health.user_logs